-Britain could face 50,000 coronavirus cases per day by mid October, warn top government scientists
+Britain could face 50,000 coronavirus cases per day by mid-October, top government scientists warn

 “We are now seeing a second wave coming in.
 We’ve seen it in France, in Spain, across Europe,” Prime Minister Boris Johnson said last week.
 “It’s been absolutely inevitable, I’m afraid, that we would see it in this country.”

-The government recently introduced new restrictions, including reducing the number of people who are allowed to meet socially, both indoors and outdoors, to six.
-Many have complained that the rules were confusing and varied widely between the United Kingdom’s four separate nations — for example, the “rule of six” included children in England, but not in Scotland.
+The government recently introduced new restrictions, notably reducing the number of people who are allowed to meet socially, both indoors and outdoors, to six.
+Many Britons have complained that the rules were confusing and varied widely among the United Kingdom’s four separate nations — for example, the “rule of six” included children in England, but not in Scotland.

-Grant Shapps, Britain’s transport secretary, told the BBC on Monday that tackling the virus is “never going to be completely straightforward and clear cut.”
+Grant Shapps, Britain’s transport secretary, told the BBC on Monday that tackling the virus is “never going to be completely straightforward and clear-cut.”

 Whitty, England’s chief medical officer, said that “if we don’t do enough, the virus will take off.
 At the moment, that is the path that we are clearly on.”

-He stressed that society has a whole needed to take action.
+He stressed that society as a whole needs to take action.

 Britain’s health secretary says the asymptomatic don’t need tests.
 Critics say that sends a mixed message.